placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 - secure boot must be disabled in order to have hibernation and gpu passthrough working. this is a security risk, as it potentially gives an opportunity to decrypt the disks that are taken out and connected to another machine. (to do: look into recompiling the kernel to disable lockdown to keep the secure boot)

+**current problems:**

+- if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot

 ## install ubuntu, initial setup and swap settings

 - change bios settings to enable S4